 7. Mainamati:

 It is the extinct Buddhist religious site in the district of Comilla.
 It serves a beautiful colonial cemetery as Comilla Cantonment is nearby.
-The Mainamati Cemetery is a historical memorial with about thousands of graves from Second World War.
+The Mainamati Cemetery is a historical memorial with about thousands of graves from the Second World War.

 8. Star Mosque: